linuxkit/linuxkit/docs/wireguard.md

 ## Contents

 ### Kernel Patches
-The `kernel/patches-*` sub-directories contain a kernel patch.
+The default kernels build WireGuard in as a module.

 ### Userspace Tools
-The userspace tools are available from the `wireguard-tools` package.
+The userspace tools are part of `tools/alpine`.

 ## Quickstart
-The quickest way to get started is to use the provided `examples/wireguard.yml` in this directory and use the prebuilt images.

 To give WireGuard a spin, the [official quick start](https://www.wireguard.com/quickstart/) is a good way to get going.
 For containers, WireGuard has a [network namespace integration](https://www.wireguard.com/netns/) that we could use for Moby's containers.